-The subsequent actions of all declared gifts and benefits are to be determined by the General Manager (or the Mayor, in the case of the potential recipient being the General Manager).
-Apart from the exceptional circumstance, where a gift or benefit is being retained, options for determinations are included in the section 'Disposal of gifts'.
+The subsequent actions of declared gifts and benefits are to be determined by the General Manager or nominee as outlined in this policy (or the Mayor, in the case of the potential recipient being the General Manager).
+Apart from the exceptional circumstance, where a gift or benefit is being retained, options for determinations are included in the section 8 Disposal of gifts.

-The details of declarations of gifts and benefits that are to be entered in the Gifts and Benefits Register are outlined in the procedures.
+The details of declarations of gifts and benefits that are to be entered in the Gifts and Benefits Register are outlined in the declaration form - refer Appendix 1.

-The inclusion of an entry in the Gifts and Benefits Register does not relieve Councillors and designated persons from their obligations to make disclosures in association with Disclosure of Interest Returns (that is, annual pecuniary interest returns) required under Section 449(3) of the Local Government Act.
-It is also noted that the Local Government (General) Regulation 2005 states:
+The inclusion of an entry in the Gifts & Benefits Register does not relieve Councillors and designated persons from their obligations to make disclosures in association with Disclosure of Interest Returns (that is, annual pecuniary interest returns) required in Schedule 1 of the Code of Conduct.